-The Pyredoodle is a newer hybrid or designer dog breed – a mix between a Great Pyrenees and a standard Poodle.
+The Pyredoodle is a mix between a Great Pyrenees and a Standard Poodle.
 As a companion canine, the Pyredoodle has a lot to offer the right individual or family!

 The second generation, or F1B, cross is a litter of puppies that comes from a crossing of a Pyredoodle with either a Great Pyrenees or a standard Poodle.